Kingsley Amis(1922-1995), Novelist

 Sir Kingsley William Amis

-Novelist.
-Born in South London and educated at the City of London School and the University of Oxford, Amis combined writing with a career as a university lecturer in English at Swansea (1949-61), Cambridge (1961-3) and then in the USA.
-His first novel Lucky Jim (1954), a satire on academic and middle-class life brought him fame, and linked him to the so-called Angry Young Men of his generation, alongside the playwright John Osborne and the poet Philip Larkin.
+Born in London and educated at Oxford, Amis combined writing with lecturing English at Swansea (1949-61), Cambridge (1961-3) and later in the USA.
+His first novel Lucky Jim (1954), a satire on academic, middle-class life, was an immediate success and linked him to other so-called Angry Young Men.
 Later novels include Take a Girl Like You (1960), Jake's Thing (1978) and the Booker prize-winning The Old Devils (1986).
 Despite the contemporary nature of his work, Amis took an increasingly conservative and acerbic view of life.
 At Cambridge he began a relationship with the writer Elizabeth Jane Howard, which caused a split from his family, though his son Martin Amis later credited her with encouraging his writing.